microdotblog/indie-microblogging/Part 4/Using HTML.md

 Indie microblog posts are just blog posts.
 They may have more limitations — no title, shorter text, and usually simpler formatting — but they still use HTML like any blog post.

 We should avoid special formats that require new clients to be written.
-By using HTML for indie microblog posts, blog posts work consistency on the web, in feed readers, and when writing a new post from a blog editor.
+By using HTML for indie microblog posts, blog posts work consistently on the web, in feed readers, and when writing a new post from a blog editor.

 By contrast, tweets are effectively stored as plain text.
 Twitter parses the text and stores extra metadata for it, such as keeping track of where @-mentions and links are.